This vegan Buddha bowl features a variety of fresh and roasted vegetables, rice, and the best feature: a tangy lemon tahini sauce.

 - Protein (beans, chickpeas, tofu)

 - Crunchies (nuts, seeds)

-The secret to this particular nourish bowl is the dressing.
+The secret to this particular vegan Buddha bowl is the dressing.
 It’s zesty, creamy, and a bit addicting.
 We’ve made enough here so that you have more for later – because you’ll want it!
-This meal is also great if you’re dealing with dietary restrictions: it’s vegetarian, vegan, gluten-free, and dairy-free.
-Serve with bread or crackers for a filling meal.
+This vegan Buddha bowl is also great if you’re dealing with dietary restrictions: it’s vegetarian, vegan, gluten-free, and dairy-free.
+Serve it with bread or crackers for a filling meal.

 - 1 1/2 pounds sweet potatoes (2 medium)

 - Fresh ground pepper

 - 1 to 1 ½ cups black rice or quinoa, uncooked

 - 15-ounce can chickpeas (1 1/2 cups cooked)

 - 1 beet